Keio University Medical Science Fund

 Keio University, Japan’s oldest private university, was established in 1858 by Yukichi Fukuzawa, a pioneer in Japan’s modernization.
 With ten faculties and fourteen graduate schools, Keio is one of Japan’s leading universities and is renowned for its wide-ranging international academic exchanges.

 The Keio University School of Medicine was established in 1917 in accordance with the wishes of Fukuzawa, and Dr. Shibasaburo Kitasato was appointed as the first dean.
 The School was officially recognized in 1920, when Keio University (then comprising the Faculty of Letters, Economics, Law, and the School of Medicine) was the first Japanese private university to be accredited by the Japanese government.
-Since its establishment, the School has trained numerous outstanding doctors and researchers in medicine and life sciences, and has contributed enormously to Japanese society through its education, research, and medicine.
+Since its establishment, the School has trained numerous outstanding doctors and researchers in medicine and the life sciences, and has contributed enormously to Japanese society through its education, research, and medicine.

 In Fall 1994, Dr. Mitsunada Sakaguchi, a 1940 alumnus of the School of Medicine, donated five billion yen to Keio University, with the expressed desire that it be used to commend outstanding researchers, to encourage medical research and its creative progress at Keio through grants, and to promote worldwide medical advances.
 In keeping with Dr. Sakaguchi's commitment, Keio launched the Keio University Medical Science Fund on April 1, 1995.
 Dr. Sakaguchi made an additional donation of two billion yen in July 1999, bringing the fund to a total of seven billion yen.